simplajs/simpla-paths/README.md

 ## Dynamically reloading paths

-When you change any ID in a chain of IDs, the whole path is recalculated.
-This means you can easily fetch and reload whole sections of content dynamically by changing a single attribute.
+Changing any ID in a chain of IDs recalculates the entire path.
+This means you can easily make your content react to changes in DOM.

 ```html
 <div id="page" sid="page">